OWEN SOUND RUGBY CLUB

 A great introduction to rugby without contact for our younger players

-Under 8 Rugby
+Under 6 and 8 Rugby

 We all have to start somewhere, and for the young rugby player this is it!
 Players learn he basics of rugby using the 'ripping' of flags from a belt as an indication of a tackle.
 The flagged player must pass BACKWARD to a team mate.
 Skill and speed are developed through rugby specific drills.
 This is all about having fun and learning the game!
 Under 8 teams will be involved in 3 to 4 rugby tournaments/festivals in the season